nfadhil13/shop_app/README.md

 ### English

-This is code written as my self exploration result in Flutter.
+This repo is written as the result of my self exploration with flutter.
 This is part of <a href="https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/">Flutter & Dart - The Complete Guide [2021 Edition]</a> by Maximilian Schwarzmüller

 Topics that covered by this repo are :
 - State Management with [Provider](https://pub.dev/packages/provider)